-Want to try other great podcasts during your commute?
-Then check out our list of the best productivity podcasts and YouTube channels currently available online.
+There are plenty of other podcasts you can try out – here’s a list of the best productivity podcasts and YouTube channels currently available online.

 This practice is especially useful (and not at all recommended if you’re driving by yourself) for people who use public transportation to commute.

 If you have a steady internet connection, you can use commutes to go through your emails and save some of the 13 hours per week you usually spend on inbox management while at the office.
-You can use commute time to sort and organize your mail, delete unwanted messages, so that they don’t clutter your inbox, and even answer some more urgent emails.
+So, make the effort to:

 You can also use this time to go through matters you don’t need assistance from your colleagues for, such as reading a project proposal.

-If you’re a writer in charge of a blog, you can use your commute for a brainstorming session, go through some of your ideas, or conduct research for your next blog post.
+If you’re a writer in charge of a blog, you can use your commute for brainstorming sessions:

 YouTube offers a number of meditation videos you can use to guide you, but you can also try one of the many apps available for the purpose.